Marylebone Boys' School

 The secondary school is for boys aged 11 – 16 years, then there is a co-educational Sixth Form, 200 metres away for young adults aged 16 – 18 years.
+The average grade of sixth form students according to the gov.uk performance record is a D.

 History & Location

 The main school building was opened in 2014 as a new, purpose-built secondary school, with a separate Sixth Form Centre opened in November 2021.

 The school was inspected by Ofsted in 2017 and judged to be Good.

 GCSE Results

 75 per cent of the pupils received a grade 5-9 in English and Math, 27 per cent of all grades awarded were 9 or 8, 43 per cent of all grades awarded were 9-7.
 In English, 88 per cent of pupils were awarded a 9-5 grade, In Maths, 82 per cent of pupils were awarded a 9-5 grade, In Science, 76 per cent of pupils were awarded a 9-5 grade.

-Notable People
+Notable people

 The Marylebone Boys’ School Chair of Governors is Margaret Mountford.